 Clean your house’s gutters ̶̶ This is a job for an adult because it may involve a ladder depending on how tall your home is.
 When your gutters and downspouts have leaves, branches and debris inside of them the gutters will get blocked.
 This blockage could result in water damage to the interior and exterior of your home.
 If you don’t feel comfortable climbing up a ladder and cleaning out your gutters yourself do not hesitate to call a qualified, licensed and insured company near you to help with this spring-cleaning task!

 Organize and clean your garage ̶̶ During the winter season, it may seem that your garage is colder than the outside at times.
 Because of this issue, you may tend to throw things out of place in the garage during the chillier months of the year.
 This spring is the perfect time to open your garage door, sweep out the dust and organize clutter throughout the space.
 Did your workbench become the “put everything on this bench” pile?
 If so, go through the pile of stuff and find a new home for it.
 If you do not need something anymore, instead of throwing it out, donate it to a local charity or thrift shop so that other individuals may get use out of it.

 Dispose of extra pinecones or create a DIY project ̶̶ There are many eco-friendly spring-cleaning tips out there, but one that you may not think of is what to do with your pinecones.
-There are many things you can do with pinecones that you may not have known about before.
-They include making a bird feeder, adding them to your compost pile, using them as mulch throughout your landscaping or creating DIY projects with your children!
+Activities to do with pinecones include making a bird feeder, adding them to your compost pile, using them as mulch throughout your landscaping or creating DIY projects with your children!